US Soccer To Review no Kneeling Anthem Policy - UrduPoint

 USSF president Cindy Parlow Cone called for the policy to be discussed at a board meeting due to take place on Tuesday, ESPN reported on its website.

-A USSF spokesperson was not immediately available to comment on the report.
+A USSF spokesperson later confirmed the federation was considering repealing the policy.

 In a controversial move, US soccer introduced a rule in 2017 which formally states that players must "stand respectfully" during the national anthem.